 14) Enlist your friends

 Does one of your mates have beautiful handwriting?
-Get them to paint wedding signs or hand-write your invitation envelopes.
+Get them to paint wedding signs or hand-write your invitation envelopes (or ou could do a calligraphy course with someone like theblackline by lauren and DIY afterwards).
 Have a chum that works in hospitality?
 Get them to design you a signature cocktail.
 That’s what friends are for, right?

 15) Design your own invites – or send e-invites

 Have you heard of Canva?
 It’s this genius, free online design tool that enables even the most uncreative person to create surprisingly professional-looking design work.
 Save cash by putting together your own bespoke invitation, and shop around for the best printing price.